aws-cloudformation/community-registry-extensions/hooks/S3_AccessControl/README.md

 cfn generate && mvn clean verify && cfn submit --set-default --region us-east-1
 ```

 After you submit the hook to the registry, you'll need to configure it.
-One of the way of doing this is to first create a `type_config.json` file as shown next (for more information on `Properties` defined for this hook, see [Configuration options](#Configuration-options)):
+One of the ways of doing this is to first create a `type_config.json` file as shown next (for more information on `Properties` defined for this hook, see [Configuration options](#Configuration-options)):

 ```shell
 cat <<EOF > type_config.json